 These are the stories we want to share.
 Stories that have the potential to shift ways of thinking.
 Stories about scalable innovations that will enable us all to leapfrog to a cleaner, more resilient world.

-Our quarterly print edition is a journey into the world of slow journalism.
+Our print edition is a journey into the world of slow journalism.
 Gaia Journal explores the world through interviews, photography and stories on new scientific discoveries and nature.
 Gaia tackles one topic per issue.